SeaWorld SeaWorld San Diego is the epitome of all things ocean. It’s an oceanarium, an…

 Everyone needs a break, a night to get lost in laughter and forget about the serious business of the day-to-day.
 At La Jolla’s Comedy Store, laughter is a guarantee.
 And here, you’re not just seeing comedians; you’re seeing the best comedians in the country!

 This venue was actually the first road comedy club in all of the United States.
 It was first opened just south in Pacific Beach in 1976 and moved to La Jolla in 1977.
 (There’s another branch of The Comedy Store in Hollywood, so this one is technically The Comedy Store South.)
 In its starting years, this southern location hosted people that became some of the top-grossing names in comedy like Robin Williams, Michael Keaton and David Letterman.
-Since that time, the best of the best continue to come, such as Chris Rock and Pauly Shore.
+Since that time, the best of the best continue to come, such as Chris Rock, Bobby Lee, and Pauly Shore.
 Check out a show to experience why history continues to be made here.

 What to Expect (Including Rules & Warnings)